 - All-in-One Functionality: This cloud-based system allows users to have voice chat, video chat, collaboration tools, and calling.
 These functions are available for any size of organization and they are all accessible from any device.

 - It’s Built on RingCentral’s Platform: RingCentral’s open platform has over 200 integrations, so having these right out of the box will be a major advantage.
-If a business is already using some of these third-party solutions, they can keep them and integrate them into Cloud Office with ease.
+If a business is already using some of these third-party solutions, they can keep them and integrate them into Microsoft Cloud Office with ease.
+It has compatibility with your Microsoft, Google, Salesforce or other CRM, file sharing, and team messaging tools found in businesses of any size.

 According to RingCentral’s President and COO, Anand Eswaran, “By bringing RingCentral’s industry-leading unified communications platform together with Avaya, our aim is to help businesses empower employees to communicate, collaborate, and work better together and best serve their customers and partners.”
-This ability to use the public cloud for communication and collaboration is surely going to be a feather in the cap of Avaya and a great tool for its customers to use in daily business.
+This public cloud solution and communication solution makes collaboration with Avaya and an everyday solution to meet business needs.

 Avaya Cloud Office will enhance an organization’s ability to file share, team message, video conference, and chat and brings unification to teams that may be globally dispersed.
 RingCentral and Avaya stated that Avaya Cloud Office will be available for customers and partners this spring.